azat-co/practicalnode/chapter5/chapter5.md

   console.log('db state: ', db._state)
 ```

-Now we can proceed to the first step mentioned earlier—getting one item from the `message` collection.
-This document is in the `item` variable:
+Now, we can proceed to the first step mentioned earlier—getting one item from the `message` collection.
+The first argument to `findOne()` is a search or query criteria.
+It works as a logical AND meaning the properties passed to `findOne()` will be matched against the documents in the database.
+The returned document will be in the callback's argument.
+This document is in the `item` variable.

+The variable name doesn't matter that much.
+What matters is the order of an argument in the callback function.
+Ergo, **first argument is always an error object even when it's null.
+The second is the result of a method.** This is true for almost all MongoDB native driver methods but not for every Node library.
+Node developers need to read the documentation for a particular library to see what arguments are provided to a callback.
+But in the case of MongoDB native drive, error and result is the convention to remember and use.

 ```javascript
   dbConnection.collection('messages').findOne({}, (error, item) => {